merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 </div>

 ---
-To reproduce this exercise with your own dataset, you should first follow the instructions [here](/2016/06/26/installation-v2/) that will install anvi'o on your computer along, and also install [metaFlye](https://github.com/fenderglass/Flye), [minimap2](https://github.com/lh3/minimap2), [Pilon](https://github.com/broadinstitute/pilon) and [proovframe](https://github.com/thackl/proovframe)
+To reproduce this exercise with your own dataset, you should first follow the instructions [here](/2016/06/26/installation-v2/) that will install anvi'o.

-If you followed anvi'o installation instructions and have a conda environment, you can run these commands to install the above software:
+Once you have anvi'o successfully installed, the following commands will help you install additional software you will need, [metaFlye](https://github.com/fenderglass/Flye), [minimap2](https://github.com/lh3/minimap2), [Pilon](https://github.com/broadinstitute/pilon) and [proovframe](https://github.com/thackl/proovframe):

 ```bash
 conda install -y -c bioconda flye
 conda install -y -c bioconda minimap2
 conda install -y -c bioconda pilon
 conda install -y -c bioconda proovframe
 ```
----

 ## Downloading the data pack

-First, open your terminal, go to any directory you like, and download the data pack we have stored online for you:
+First, open your terminal, go to a work directory, and download the data pack we have stored online for you:

 ``` bash
 curl -L https://figshare.com/ndownloader/files/31313737 \